How to Build a YouTube to MP3 Converter

-Converting YouTube videos to MP3 format is a popular use case for developers looking to offer quick audio downloads.
-In this guide, we'll walk you through how to build a simple YouTube to MP3 converter using JavaScript, the Fetch API, and a third-party solution from RapidAPI.
+Converting YouTube videos to MP3 is a common project for developers interested in building lightweight tools for quick audio extraction.
+In this guide, we'll show you how to create a simple YouTube to MP3 converter using JavaScript, the Fetch API, and a third-party API from RapidAPI.

-⚠️ Important: You must always respect copyright laws.
-Only convert and download content that you own or have permission to use.
+⚠️ Important: Always follow copyright laws.
+Only convert and download videos that you own, or that are licensed for reuse.

 Step 1: Choose the Right API